april-org/april-ann/CHANGELIST.md

 Master branch unstable release
 ------------------------------

+- Solved bug at `luabind_template.cc`, which introduced spurious segmentation faults due to Lua execution of garbage collection in the middle of a `lua_pushClassName`.
 - Added Lua autocompletion when readline is available.
 - Added naive `L1_norm` regularization.
 - Added `dataset.clamp`.